Zamasu

-Zamasu (ザマス), spelled Zamas in Viz Media's English localization of the Dragon Ball Super manga, is a fictional character in the Dragon Ball series.
-He is introduced as Goku Black (ゴクウブラック, Gokū Burakku) in the forty-seventh episode of Toei Animation's Dragon Ball Super anime series which first aired on June 12, 2016 and in chapter #14 "An SOS from the Future!!" from the manga.
+Zamasu (ザマス), spelled Zamas in Viz Media's English localization of the Dragon Ball Super manga, is a fictional character and an antagonist in the Japanese manga series Dragon Ball created by Akira Toriyama.
+He is the first main antagonist of the sequel series Dragon Ball Super, who appears in various incarnations, first introduced as Goku Black (ゴクウブラック, Gokū Burakku) in the forty-seventh episode of the Dragon Ball Super anime series, which first aired on June 12, 2016, and in chapter #14 "An SOS from the Future!!" from the manga.

-Within the series, Zamasu is originally an apprentice Supreme Kai (界王神, Kaiōshin) from Universe 10.
-In the series' original, unaltered timeline, Zamasu hijacked series protagonist Son Goku's mortal body by using the Super Dragon Balls as part of "Project Zero Mortals" (or "Zero Mortals Plan").
+Within the series, Zamasu is an apprentice Supreme Kai (界王神, Kaiōshin) from Universe 10.
+In the series' original unaltered timeline, Zamasu hijacked Son Goku's body by using the Super Dragon Balls as part of "Project Zero Mortals" ("Zero Mortal Plan"/"Zero People Plan").
 His plan is to attain supreme power and wipe out all mortal beings.
-He travels to an alternate future earth and encounters that timeline's version of Trunks.
+He travels to an alternate future Earth and encounters the timeline's version of Trunks.
 Zamasu proceeds to bring humanity to the brink of extinction.
-To complete his plan, he joins forces with that future timeline's version of Zamasu, who is made indestructible.
-The character has been positively received and is regarded as one of the best villainous characters of the Dragon Ball franchise.
+To complete his plan, he joins forces with the future timeline's version of Zamasu, who is made indestructible.
+The character has been positively received and is regarded as one of the best villains/antagonists of the Dragon Ball franchise.